deltabeard/cmio/README.md

 Releases marked as "Pre-release" are not fully tested, and should not be used.
 To this date, *no release version is fully working unfortunately*.

+## Roadmap

+Version v1.0 will denote a fully working board.